Urris: Wolfe Tone

-Poitín production
+The Poitín Republic of Urris

 In the early 19th century, Urris became a center of the illegal poitín distillation industry, and continued to be one of the main economic activities of the area throughout the century.
 Due to its remote and barren geography, the Urris Hills were an ideal place for poitín-making because the area was surrounded by mountains and only accessible through the Mamore Gap over the Urris Hills and Crossconnell to the East.
 Derry provided a major market for the trade.
 In an effort to curtail illegal production, the authorities decided to levy "township fines" - a collective fine that was placed on an entire community if there was a suspicion that some of its residents were engaged in poitín production.

-In 1812, to protect their lucrative business, the distillers established a system of scouts that warned of the impending arrival of government officials.
-People from Urris would take positions above the road on each side of Mamore gap and hurl down rocks, preventing government officials from entering the area.
-The locals also barricaded the road at Crossconnell to keep out the revenue police and local constabulary.
+In 1812, the distillers in Urris, Donegal, took measures to protect their profitable illicit distillation operations.
+They established a system of scouts who would alert them of the approaching government officials.
+When officials were spotted, the locals would position themselves above the road on both sides of Mamore Gap and throw rocks to obstruct their passage.
+Additionally, the road at Crossconnell was barricaded to prevent the revenue police and local constabulary from entering the area.

-This period of relative independence began the autumn of 1812.
-In May 1815, the authorities re-established control of the Urris Hills when General Dalziel led a military force into the valley and brought this short period of self-rule to an end.
-Subsequently, this period was later known as the time of the "Poitin Republic of Urris".
-The term "Poitín Republic" appears to be a 20th century invention, which was first used in the 1920s.
-There are no available accounts of how the area was governed during this period.
+However, in May 1815, the authorities regained control of the Urris Hills when General Dalziel led a military force into the valley, marking the end of the short-lived period of self-rule.
+This era came to be known as the "Poitin Republic of Urris."
+It's worth noting that the term "Poitín Republic" appears to have been coined in the 20th century, specifically in the 1920s.
+Unfortunately, there are no reliable records detailing the governance of the area during that time.